Rolling Mask Lithography®

 RML’s versatility is advancing our smart material research and helping to produce new metamaterial solutions that span from medical imaging systems to satellites orbiting the Earth.

 How does RML produce metamaterials and functional surfaces?

 In order to alter how light interacts with structured materials, we use in-house computer software to engineer patterned nano-structures.
 It is modelled, optimized, and then transferred onto a soft cylindrical photomask.
 The RML uses the mask to pattern photosensitive materials deposited on surface such as a glass plate or plastic thin film.
-Then patterns are then used as etch masks for subsequent etching of a substrate (glass, semiconductor), or as templates for nano-structuring metals or other functional materials.
+Then patterns are used as etch masks for subsequent etching of a substrate (glass, semiconductor), or as templates for nano-structuring metals or other functional materials.
 In order to create a desired pattern on the surface, the RML equipment uses ultraviolet (UV) illumination as the mask rolls across the photosensitive film.
 We use RML due to its unique capability to create nano-structures within metamaterial films that are as small as 175 nanometers.
 Depending on the type of smart material being produced, our engineers add more layers to the film to increase its functionality.

 As RML is an optical lithography method, it allows fabricate both positive and negative nanopatterns from the same mask.
 RML also does not have a “nanoimprint residual layer”, which makes process integration (substrate etch or photoresist lift-off) much easier.